OC Transpo News

-We have rolled out new fare changes to help us get ready for rail: retired premium fares on Express (soon to be Connexion) routes and on Para Transpo, reduced cash fares to better align with e-Purse prices, and launched two new pass products: Youth (6-19) and Access.
+We have rolled out new fare changes to help us get ready for rail: retired premium fares on Express (Connexion) routes and on Para Transpo, reduced cash fares to better align with e-Purse prices, and launched two new pass products: Youth (6-19) and Access.

 We are rolling out an expanded and responsive version of our mobile site.
 The new site adapts the most popular features of octranspo.com for a wide range of mobile devices.
 However, the site does not include all of the information found on the full site.
 Please check it out and let us know what you think!